EXP-code/EXP-docs/intro/install.rst

 Troubleshooting
 ===============

-Some strange error that we've seen
+Some strange errors that we've seen
 ----------------------------------

 Provide a fix or suggestion.